 As parents, we all spend a lot of time thinking about what our kids are eating.
 Are they eating enough?
 Too much?
 How can we know?
 I’m a big believer in teaching our kids to trust their bodies through how we feed them—but the words we use are really important too.

 How to Talk to Your Toddler About Feeling Full

-- Take breaks.
-If my daughter asks for seconds (or thirds) of something, I often ask her to take a little break to help her see if she still feels hungry.
-We wipe her hands, clean her face, take a drink, look at something out the window, and then talk about how her belly feels.
 I try to explain in very simple terms about how it can take time for the food we put into our mouths to reach our bellies, so we need to give it a few minutes to see if we’re ready to be done or not.
-I do not make her feel guilty for asking for more food, nor do I tell her she can’t have more.
-We simply give it a few minutes.
-99% of the time, she forgets that she asked for more food and is ready to get up from the table.
+I do not make anyone feel guilty for asking for more food, nor do I tell them they can’t have more.
+We simply give it a few minutes and see.

 4. Remind that there will always be enough food.

 Sometimes, kids get worried that their favorite foods will disappear and the same thing that happens to us adults can kick in—scarcity mindset that can often have us eating beyond fullness.
 To help with this if it seems to be happening in your house, remind the kids that there will always be enough food and if we run out, we’ll be sure to get more at the store the next time we’re there.

 They may have feelings about this—and it is normal if they do.
 You could also offer any leftovers to be saved for them to have the following day.
 My kids have been known to have mac and cheese for breakfast at times when they’ve been so excited about it and were worried about not having a chance to eat the leftovers.